kasunvimarshana/CollectPay/PRODUCT_RATE_MANAGEMENT.md

 - Add, edit, delete rate functionality
 - Modal-based form for rate entry
 - Date validation for effective periods
+- Shows creator information for each rate
+- Displays rate history ordered by effective date

 **Updated ProductsScreen**:
 - Now displays `current_rate` alongside `base_rate`
 - Highlights when current rate differs from base rate
 - Color-coded display (blue for current rate)
+- Visual indicator (⬆) when rate has changed from base
+- Rates displayed in a highlighted section for easy visibility

 **Updated CollectionsScreen**:
-- Shows the rate used for each collection
+- Shows the rate used at the time of collection
-- Displays warning if rate differs from current rate
+- Displays warning (⚠) if rate differs from current rate
-- Helps identify collections using outdated rates
+- Helps identify collections using historical rates
+- Rate information grouped in a highlighted section
+- Clear distinction between collection rate and current rate

 ## Usage Guide